Dendrelaphis oliveri: Distribution

-Only one single specimen of D. oliveri has ever been recorded, and that is E. H. Taylor's original specimen from 1950.
-The specimen currently resides at the Chicago Field Museum of Natural History.
+Only one single specimen of Dendrelaphis oliveri has ever been recorded, and that is E.H.
+Taylor's original specimen from 1950.
+The specimen is in the collection of the Chicago Field Museum of Natural History.

 The type-locality for D. oliveri is stated as north of Trincomalee based on Taylor's original catalog notes.
 However, this cannot be verified as no other specimen has been ever found since in the area.
 Therefore, it is possible that D. oliveri is not from this area and for that matter not from even Sri Lanka.

 Behavior

-D. oliveri is arboreal and diurnal.
+Dendrelaphis oliveri is arboreal and diurnal.